mavoweb/mavue/v-app/README.md

 ## Limitations

 - Attribute `data` only sets the initial data and never gets updated. `element.data` only contains the initial data.
+- Attribute `globals` is only read at the time of app creation.
+You cannot expose more globals later by simply updating the attribute.
+However, if the value of the globals changes, it will be picked up.

 ## Examples